-Erie County Department of Health (ECDH) provides public health services and programs to the 270,000 residents in Erie County’s 38 incorporated municipalities, which includes 2 cities, 14 boroughs, and 22 townships.
+Erie County Department of Health provides public health services and programs for the residents of Erie County, Pennsylvania, such as:

 Through partnerships and coalitions, it also collaborates with counties in the Northwest Pennsylvania region on public health efforts.

-Vision: People of Erie County enjoying good health in a safe and healthy environment.
+Vision: The people of Erie County enjoying good health in a safe and healthy environment.

-Mission: Preserve, promote and protect the health, safety and well-being of the people and the environment in the county.
+Mission: To preserve, promote and protect the health, safety and well-being of the people and the environment of Erie county.

-ECDH is proud to be nationally accredited by the Public Health Accreditation Board (PHAB).
-ECDH has demonstrated that it meets or exceeds a rigorous, multi-faceted, peer-reviewed assessment process.
-It has proven that it has the capacity to continue to evolve, improve and advance, thereby becoming increasingly effective at improving the health of the residents of Erie County.
+It meets or exceeds a rigorous, multi-faceted, per-reviewed assessment process and has proven that it has the capacity to continue to evolve, improve and advance, thereby becoming increasingly effective at improving the health of the residents of Erie County.

-ECDH first received accreditation, which is effective for five years, in 2014.
-ECDH holds the distinction of being the first health department in the commonwealth of Pennsylvania to receive national accreditation.
+Erie County Department of Health first received accreditation in 2014. holding the distinction of being the first department in the Common Wealth of Pennsylvania to receive national accreditation.
 It received its second accreditation in 2021.

-ECDH is a member of National Association of County and City Health Officials (NACCHO).
-NACCHO seeks to improve the health of communities by strengthening and advocating for local health departments.
-It serves 3,000 local health departments and is the leader in providing cutting-edge, skill-building, professional resources and programs, seeking health equity, and supporting effective local public health practice and systems.
+- member of the National Association of County and City Health Officials (NACCHO).
+Which seeks to improve the health of communities by strengthening and advocating for local health departments.

-ECDH is a member of the Pennsylvania Health Policy Coalition.
-An alliance of every local public health department in the state, the coalition’s mission is to improve the health of Pennsylvanians through public health policies.
+- member of the Pennsylvania Health Policy Coalition, an alliance of every local public health department in the state, whose mission is to improve the health of Pennsylvanians through public health policies.

 The County Government Organizational Structure can be found here.

-ECDH is committed to providing high quality services to the community, in line with the mission, vision, and values of the department.
-Fostering a culture of quality improvement is a top priority for Department of Health leadership.
-For this reason, quality improvement is at the basis of all the work that is done at the Erie County Department of Health.
+Erie County Department of Health is committed to providing high quality services to the community.
+Fostering a culture of quality improvement is a top priority and the basis of all the work that is done at the Erie County Department of Health.